ettoremessina/fitting-with-mlp-using-pytorch/two-variables-function-fitting/README.md

 Namely:
 - **-h or --help** shows the above usage
-- **--trainds** is the input training dataset in csv format: a pair of real numbers for each line respectively for x and y (no header at first line).
-In case you haven't a such real world true dataset, for your experiments you can generate it synthetically using **fx_gen.py**.
+- **--trainds** is the input training dataset in csv format: a triple of real numbers for each line respectively for x, y and z (no header at first line).
+In case you haven't a such real world true dataset, for your experiments you can generate it synthetically using **fxy_gen.py**.
 This argument is mandatory.
 - **--modelout** is a non-existing file where the program saves the trained model (in pth format).
 This argument is mandatory.
 - **--epochs** is the number of epochs of the training process.
 The default is **500**
 - **--batch_size** is the size of the batch used during training.
 The default is **50**